 Ask them to join their colleagues by sharing why they are #PublicSchoolProud and sending a staff member to a briefing on March 27 about “The Role of Faith Leaders in Public School Advocacy.”

 Editor’s note: This is the first in a series for Public Schools Week (March 25-29).
 Click here for a printable handout with five ways public schools protect everyone’s religious liberty.
 Additional resources are available here.

-Jennifer Hawks is the associate general counsel at the Baptist Joint Committee for Religious Liberty.
+Associate general counsel at BJC (Baptist Joint Committee for Religious Liberty).